montoyamoraga/class-randomness/notes/week1.md

 ### Randomness and computers

+Computers are cool, they can crunch numbers at a very fast speed, store and retrieve information from memories and sensors, and can communicate with other computers too.

+Computers are not able to produce true random numbers, but pseudorandom numbers.
+Today we will write code that produces pseudorandom numbers and analyze its shortcoming and strengths, and also check a method that lets our computer communicate with the outside world and thus produce true random numbers, yay.

+More information:

 * [Pseudorandomness, Wikipedia](https://en.wikipedia.org/wiki/Pseudorandomness)
 * [How computers generate random numbers, How-To Geek](https://www.howtogeek.com/183051/htg-explains-how-computers-generate-random-numbers/)
 * [Introducion to randomness and random numbers, random.org](https://www.random.org/randomness/)

 ### Uniform and normal (Gaussian) distributions

 [Uniform distribution](https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)):